Extracellular matrix

-In biology, the extracellular matrix (ECM), also called intercellular matrix (ICM), is a network consisting of extracellular macromolecules and minerals, such as collagen, enzymes, glycoproteins and hydroxyapatite that provide structural and biochemical support to surrounding cells.
+In biology, the extracellular matrix (ECM), also called the intercellular matrix, is a network consisting of extracellular macromolecules and minerals, such as collagen, enzymes, glycoproteins, glycosaminoglycans, and hydroxyapatite that provide structural and biochemical support to surrounding cells.
 Because multicellularity evolved independently in different multicellular lineages, the composition of ECM varies between multicellular structures; however, cell adhesion, cell-to-cell communication and differentiation are common functions of the ECM.

 The animal extracellular matrix includes the interstitial matrix and the basement membrane.
-Interstitial matrix is present between various animal cells (i.e., in the intercellular spaces).
+Interstitial matrix is present in the intercellular spaces between various animal cells.
 Gels of polysaccharides and fibrous proteins fill the interstitial space and act as a compression buffer against the stress placed on the ECM.
 Basement membranes are sheet-like depositions of ECM on which various epithelial cells rest.
 Each type of connective tissue in animals has a type of ECM: collagen fibers and bone mineral comprise the ECM of bone tissue; reticular fibers and ground substance comprise the ECM of loose connective tissue; and blood plasma is the ECM of blood.

 The plant ECM includes cell wall components, like cellulose, in addition to more complex signaling molecules.
-Some microorganisms adopt multicellular biofilms in which the cells are embedded in an ECM composed primarily of extracellular polymeric substances (EPS).
+Some microorganisms adopt multicellular biofilms in which the cells are embedded in an ECM composed primarily of extracellular polymeric substances.